RobbeDGreef/RCtoPC/README.md

 ## What else is on the agenda

-I just received my Arduino Micro so now I am also working on a plug an play version of this.
-So no driver installs and programs would be needed.
-Doesn't that sound great?

-Add multiple channels to make it possible for drone or airplane pilots to use this software.
+Adding multiple channels to make it possible for drone or airplane pilots to use this software.

 ## Communicate with me